alan-turing-institute/data-safe-haven/docs/_dev_and_admin/how-to-deploy-sre.md

+---
+layout: page
-# Secure Research Environment Build Instructions
+title: Secure Research Environment Build Instructions
+---

 These instructions will walk you through deploying a Secure Research Environment (SRE) that uses an existing Safe Haven Management (SHM) environment.